openupm/openupm-next/docs/docs/index.md

 ---
 # Introduction

-OpenUPM is a service for hosting and building open-source UPM (Unity Package Manager) packages.
-OpenUPM provides a managed UPM registry and automatic build pipelines.
-The intention is to create a universal platform to discover, share, and distribute open-source UPM packages.
+Welcome to OpenUPM, your solution for open-source Unity Package Manager (UPM) packages.
+OpenUPM is a user-friendly service that hosts, manages, and automates the building of UPM packages.
+We're here to make it easy for you to find, share, and distribute open-source UPM packages.

 ::: tip DISCLAIMER
 OpenUPM is an autonomous, open-source service and is not associated with Unity Technologies Inc.